Agne

-King Agni's Barrow just southeast of Sollentuna Station in Sweden.
+King Agni's Barrow just southeast of Sollentuna railway station in Sweden.

 Snorri Sturluson relates that he was the son of Dag the Wise, and he was mighty and famous.
 He was also skilled in many ways.

 One summer, he went to Finland with his army where he pillaged.
 The Finns gathered a vast host under a chief named Frosti.

 A great battle ensued which Agne won and many Finns were killed together with Frosti.
 Agne then subdued all of Finland with his army, and captured not only great booty but also Frosti's daughter Skjalf and her kinsman Logi.

 Agne returned to Sweden and they arrived at Stocksund (Stockholm) where they put up their tent on the side of the river where it is flat.
 Agne had a torc which is said to have belonged to his alleged great-great-great-grandfather Visbur.
 Agne married Skjalf.

 Skjalf asked Agne to honour her dead father Frosti with a great feast, which he granted.
 He invited a great many guests, who gladly arrived to visit the now even more famous Swedish king.
 They had a drinking competition in which Agne became very drunk.
 Skjalf saw her opportunity and asked Agne to take care of Visbur's torc, which was around his neck.
 Agne bound it fast around his neck before he went to sleep.
 The king's tent was next to the woods and was under the branches of a tall tree for shade.
 When Agne was fast asleep, Skjalf took a rope which she attached to the torc.
 Then she had her men remove the tent, and she threw the rope over a bough.
 Then she told her men to pull the rope and they hanged Agne, avenging Skjalf's father.
 Skjalf and her men ran to the ships and escaped to Finland.

 Agne was buried at the place, now called Agnafit, which is east of the Tauren (the Old Norse name for Södertörn) and west of Stocksund.